musicslayer/easy_ssl/README.md

 # Easy SSL
 Easily generate SSL certificates

-This code is a rewriting of the Root [acme.js](https://github.com/therootcompany/acme.js) repository.
+This code is an independent rewriting of the Root [acme.js](https://github.com/therootcompany/acme.js) repository.
 The goal was to streamline the functionality and make the code easier to understand.

 This code has no external dependencies, although it operates under a "bring your own challenge plugin" model.
 For example, if the domain you wish to create a certificate for is hosted by Cloudflare, you will need to provide a challenge plugin that can interact with the Cloudflare API.
 You may write your own, but it is recommended that you use the plugins written by Root.
 See [this page](https://github.com/therootcompany/acme.js?tab=readme-ov-file#challenge-callbacks) for more information.